sderaps/DMM/README.md

 Then Follow the Well written Instructions on the App on how to install apk's.
 That It..
 Enjoy!!!**

-## Installation ADVANCED!
+## Installation from a .WFS File ADVANCED!
 **Good if you want to create your own watch face..
-Have Fun!!!!**
+I also have included a File Here called "Watch Face Assets.zip" You will need these files put in your asset directory of Watch face studio if you want to use backgrounds and images I used to create the Watch faces.  *

 ****Installation Instructions for Installing Your own Created Watch Face or Editing one of mine.
 Using the .wfs File using the (RUN ON DEVICE) command**

 Samsung Watch Face Studio Gave me allot of problems connecting to my watches during the install "Run On Device", I had to spend quite allot of time trying to install the watch face over and over again.
+I found out that you can only use Local Storage Device only when editing WFS files.
+Do not edit or try to Run on Device using Google Drive or Drop Boz etc. It will not work..

 Here are the Steps:

 Step 1.
 Connect your watch and computer to the same Wi-Fi network